tmrob2/rusty-robots/README.md

 ### Synthesising Schedulers

+The schedule is the agent _brain_ and without it the agents can not act on their own.
+A scheduler is a function mapping $\mu: S \mapsto A$ that is every state is mapped to an action in the action space.

 A scheduler synthesis algorithm is then used to construct the set of schedulers corresponding to points on the Pareto curve.
 This forms a downward closure encompassing our target threshold vector $\boldsymbol{t}$.
 ```rust